plone/plone.dexterity/README.txt

  Small over big

     Mega-frameworks be damned.
-Dexterity concepts of a number of speciaised packages, each of which is independently tested and reusable.
+Dexterity consists of a number of speciaised packages, each of which is independently tested and reusable.
 Furthermore, packages should has as few dependencies as possible, and should declare their dependencies explicitly.
 This helps keep the design clean and the